Superconducting tunnel junction: Quantum computing

-Superconducting quantum computing utilizes STJ-based circuits, including charge qubits, flux qubits and phase qubits.
+Superconducting quantum computing utilizes STJ-based circuits, including charge qubits, flux qubits, and phase qubits.

 RSFQ

-The STJ is the primary active element in rapid single flux quantum or RSFQ fast logic circuits.
+The STJ is the primary active element for rapid single flux quanta fast logic circuits.

 Josephson voltage standard

-When a high frequency current is applied to a Josephson junction, the ac Josephson current will synchronize with the applied frequency giving rise to regions of constant voltage in the I–V curve of the device (Shapiro steps).
-For the purpose of voltage standards, these steps occur at the voltages $nf/K_\text{J}$ where $n$ is an integer, $f$ is the applied frequency and the Josephson constant $K_\text{J}$ = is a constant that is equal to $2e/h$.
+When a high-frequency current is applied to a Josephson junction, the ac Josephson current will synchronize with the applied frequency, giving rise to regions of constant voltage in the I–V curve of the device (Shapiro steps).
+For the purpose of voltage standards, these steps occur at the voltages equal to $nf/K_\text{J}$ where $n$ is an integer, $f$ is the applied frequency and the constant $K_\text{J}$ = is the Josephson constant equal to $2e/h$.
 These steps provide an exact conversion from frequency to voltage.
 Because frequency can be measured with very high precision, this effect is used as the basis of the Josephson voltage standard, which implements the SI definition of the volt.